Inpatient Liaisons work throughout our multiple units to provide support to our patients, families, and staff.

 There are several different type of opportunities available with Healing Arts.
 From the Healing Arts Gallery Wall to Music at Midday, the Healing Arts program aims to support local artists and musicians to bring smiles to our patients, families, staff, and more.

-Our newest Healing Arts program is Art Play Studio.
+We are excited to announce relaunch of our Art Play Studio program.
 Art Play Studio is an educational art program that is dedicated to children and adults who are facing hospital stays and medical procedures at the Augusta University Medical Centers, clinics, and centers.
 Visual art classes are led by creative volunteers and encourages children, adults, and caregivers to join weekly art sessions at the bedside, in waiting areas, play rooms, or hospital art rooms.
+If you are someone who loves spending time with children and hosting fun art sessions, this is the program for you!

 Help us spread the power and healing benefits of art and music throughout the AU Health System!